Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 DESIGN MECHANISM

-Educator - organizer of children's productive activities, source of information, consultant, expert.
-He is the main leader of the project, and at the same time he is a partner and assistant to the child in his self-development.
+A teacher is an organizer of children's productive activities, a source of information, a consultant, an expert.
+He is the main leader of the project, and at the same time he is the child’s partner and assistant in his self-development.

-Design technology requires an appropriate organization of the subject-developing space of the group.
-Documents, books, various objects, encyclopedias are placed in the group, accessible for their understanding.
-It is possible for children to go to libraries, museums or other institutions, if necessary for the implementation of the project.
+Design technology requires an appropriate organization of the subject-development space of the group.
+The group contains documents, books, various objects, encyclopedias that are accessible to their understanding.
+It is possible for children to go to libraries, museums or other institutions if necessary for the implementation of the project.

-The design technology is focused on the joint activities of participants in the educational process in various combinations: educator - child, child - child, children - parents.
+Design technology is focused on the joint activities of participants in the educational process in various combinations: teacher - child, child - child, children - parents.
 Joint-individual, joint-interacting, joint-research forms of activity are possible.

-One of the advantages of design technology is that each child is given recognition of the importance and necessity in the team.
+One of the advantages of design technology is that each child is recognized as important and necessary in the team.
 He sees the results of the group's collective efforts.
-A private, specific result of work for children can be a drawing, an application, an album, a composed fairy tale, a prepared concert, a performance, a book, a harvest, etc. During the implementation of the project, children develop independence, activity, responsibility, a sense of trust in each other, interest in knowledge.
+A private, specific result of work for children can be a drawing, an appliqué, an album, a written fairy tale, a prepared concert, a performance, a book, a harvest, etc. During the implementation of the project, children develop independence, activity, responsibility, a sense of trust in each other, and interest in cognition.

 Development of design skills in children

-Design abilities are manifested in the interaction of the main control systems of any social organization (person, team, activity).
+Design abilities are manifested in the interaction of the main management systems of any social organization (person, team, activity).

-The implementation of design technology in the practice of the preschool educational institution begins with a focus on the actual problem of cultural self-development of a preschooler, acquaintance with design cycles.
-The design process consists of three stages: project development, their implementation, analysis of the results.
+The implementation of design technology in the practice of preschool educational institutions begins with an orientation towards the current problem of cultural self-development of a preschooler and familiarity with design cycles.
+The design process consists of three stages: project development, implementation, and analysis of results.

-An educator who owns the method of projects, as a technology and as an activity for the self-organization of a professional space, can teach a child to design.
+A teacher who knows the project method, as a technology and as an activity for self-organization of a professional space, can teach a child to design.

-Design abilities are manifested in the interaction of the main control systems of any social organization.
+Design abilities are manifested in the interaction of the main management systems of any social organization.

-The main function of design is to outline a program, to select means for further targeted actions.
+The main function of design is to outline a program and select means for further targeted actions.

-The implementation of design technology in the practice of preschool educational institutions begins with an orientation towards the actual problem of cultural self-development of a preschooler, acquaintance with design cycles.
+The implementation of design technology in the practice of preschool educational institutions begins with an orientation towards the current problem of cultural self-development of a preschooler and familiarity with design cycles.

-The design process consists of three stages: development of projects, their implementation, analysis of the results.
+The design process consists of three stages: development of projects, their implementation, analysis of results.

 The condition for mastering each stage is the collective mental activity of educators, which allows:

-• focus on creative development a child in the educational space of a preschool educational institution;
+• focus on creative development child in the educational space of a preschool educational institution;

-• be able to connect without ambition to the goals and objectives of children;
+• be able to connect to the goals and objectives of children without ambition;

-• unite the efforts of all subjects of the pedagogical process, including parents.
+• unite the efforts of all subjects of the educational process, including parents.

-You can design collectively: matinees, evenings of entertainment, days of creativity, holidays.
+You can design collectively: matinees, evenings of entertainment, days of creativity, vacations.

-Creative teams of specialists are able to develop system and system-translated projects.
+Creative teams of specialists are capable of developing system and system-translated projects.

 1. The relevance of the project, the reality of the proposed solutions, the practical focus on the development of the child.

-2. Volume and completeness of developments, independence, completeness.
+2. Volume and completeness of development, independence, completeness.

-3. The level of creativity, the originality of the disclosure of the topic, the approaches proposed by the educator solutions.
+3. Level of creativity, originality in the presentation of the topic, approaches, solutions proposed by the teacher.

 5. Proper design: compliance with standard requirements, quality of sketches, diagrams, drawings.

-After defending the project, they proceed to its implementation, i.e. to the second stage of work.
+After protecting the project, they move on to its implementation, i.e. to the second stage of work.
 The third, final, is held in the form of a seminar.

-Algorithm for developing a project by a creative group of educators
+Algorithm for project development by a creative group of educators

 Stages

-Tasks Creative team activities The activities of the scientific and methodological service
+Tasks Activities of the creative group Activities of the scientific and methodological service

 Elementary Definition of the topic, problem.
-Selecting a group of participants Clarification of available information, discussion of the assignment Motivation for design, explanation of the purpose of the project
+Selecting a group of participants Clarification of available information, discussion of the task Design motivation, explanation of the project goal

 Planning Problem analysis.
-Identification of sources of information.
-Setting goals and choosing criteria for evaluating results, distributing roles in a team.
+Identification of information sources.
+Setting tasks and choosing criteria for evaluating results, distributing roles in the team.
 Formation of tasks, accumulation of information.
-Selection and justification of the success criterion.
+Selection and justification of success criteria.
 Assistance in analysis and synthesis (at the request of the group)

 Decision-making Collection and clarification of information.
 Discussion of alternatives.
-Choosing the best option.
-Refinement of action plans.
+Choosing the optimal option.
+Clarification of activity plans.
 Working with information.
 Synthesis and analysis of ideas.
 Observation, consultation.

-Performance Project implementation Project work and design Observation, advice (at the request of the group)
+Performance Project implementation Work on the project, its design Observation, advice (at the request of the group)

-Evaluation of results Analysis of project implementation, results achieved (successes and failures) Participation in the collective project review and self-assessment observation.
+Evaluation of results Analysis of project implementation, achieved results (successes and failures) Participation in collective project analysis and self-assessment Observation.

-Project Protection Preparing for the defense.
-Justification of the design process.
-Explanation of the obtained results, their assessment.
+Project protection Preparation for defense.
+Rationale for the design process.
+Explanation of the results obtained, their evaluation.
 Project protection.
-Participation in the collective evaluation of the results of the project.
-Participation in the collective analysis and evaluation of the results of the project.
+Participation in collective assessment of project results.
+Participation in collective analysis and evaluation of project results.

 Relevance of the project topic

-The project is aimed at solving the issues of patriotic education of children in accordance with basic educational programs.
-The content is expanded by including the tasks of pedagogical education of parents, involving parents in the educational process, increasing the role of the family in modern society, specifying tasks in local history, using regional and partial programs for raising children on the traditions of folk culture.
+The project is aimed at solving issues of patriotic education of children in accordance with basic educational programs.
+The content has been expanded to include the tasks of pedagogical education of parents, the involvement of parents in the educational process, increasing the role of the family in modern society, the specification of tasks in local history, the use of regional and partial programs for raising children based on the traditions of folk culture.

-Project goals: creation of conditions that reveal the creative and intellectual potential of preschoolers, focused on the dialogical interaction of children, parents and teachers and contributing to self-understanding and self-development of all participants in the pedagogical process based on introducing children to the traditional culture of their native land.
+Project goals: creating conditions that reveal the creative and intellectual potential of preschool children, focused on dialogical interaction between children, parents and teachers and promoting self-understanding and self-development of all participants in the pedagogical process based on introducing children to the traditional culture of their native land.

 Achieving this goal is possible if you solve the following tasks:

-• To form in the child an idea of himself, his family and social environment.
+• To form a child’s idea of himself, his family and social environment.

-• To give an idea of the role of the native village, region in economic development countries; to acquaint with various social objects, their interconnections and significance for the life of the village.
+• Give an idea of the role of the native village, region in economic development countries; introduce various social objects, their interrelations and significance for the life of the village.

-• Create conditions for the participation of parents in the educational process.
+• Create conditions for parental participation in the educational process.

-• To form a positive, respectful attitude to the native land, to work, to its inhabitants.
+• To form a positive, respectful attitude towards the native land, towards work, and its inhabitants.

-• To acquaint children and involve parents in the historical and cultural heritage of their native land.
+• Introduce children and attract parents to the historical and cultural heritage of their native land.

-• To develop the creative abilities of children and parents in productive and musical activities using local material, to introduce folk crafts.
+• To develop the creative abilities of children and parents in productive and musical activities using local material, to introduce them to folk crafts.

-This method involves the implementation of a number principles:
+This method involves the implementation of a series principles:

-• The principle of conformity to nature provides for the organization of the pedagogical process in accordance with the laws of nature, its rhythms, cycles.
+• The principle of conformity with nature provides for the organization of the pedagogical process in accordance with the laws of nature, its rhythms, and cycles.

-• The principle of problematization is to create conditions for posing and solving problems, introducing into the world of human culture through its open problems by increasing the activity, initiative of the child in solving them.
+• The principle of problematization is to create conditions for posing and solving problems, introducing human culture into the world through its open problems by increasing the activity and initiative of the child in solving them.

-• The principle of nationality underlies the entire pedagogical process, folk culture, its potential is of great developmental importance.
+• The principle of nationality underlies the entire pedagogical process; folk culture and its potential are of great developmental importance.

-• The principle of relying on the leading activity is realized in the organic connection of the game with other specifically children's activities (pictorial, constructive, musical, theatrical, etc.) that interact and enrich each other.
+• The principle of relying on leading activity is realized in the organic connection of play with other specifically children’s activities (visual, constructive, musical, theatrical, etc.) that interact and enrich each other.

-• The principle of culturology and integrativity is realized in the interconnection of various elements of human culture in different areas of art.
+• The principle of cultural sensitivity and integrativeness is realized in the interrelation of various elements of human culture in different spheres of art.

-• The principle of developing the child's personal qualities is aimed at forming a positive, respectful attitude towards the native land, its inhabitants, and work.
+• The principle of developing a child’s personal qualities is aimed at developing a positive, respectful attitude towards the native land, its inhabitants, and work.

-For the implementation of the project, a thematic plan "Introduction of older children to the culture of their native land" was developed, compiled on the basis of the programs: "Education and education in kindergarten" edited by Vasilyeva; “Introducing children to the origins of Russian folk culture” by O.L.
+To implement the project, a thematic plan “Introducing older children to the culture of their native land” was developed, based on the programs: “Education and training in kindergarten”, edited by Vasilyeva; “Introducing children to the origins of Russian folk culture” by O.L.
 Knyazeva, M.D.
-Makhaneva; of the regional program "Animals and flora of the Baikal region" L.A.
+Makhaneva; regional program “Fauna and Plants of the Baikal Region” L.A.
 Misharina.

 Predicted result:

-• Expansion of knowledge of children and parents about their native land, its customs, culture, the formation on this basis of a spiritual, ecological, moral and personal attitude to reality.
+• Expanding the knowledge of children and parents about their native land, its customs, culture, forming on this basis a spiritual, environmental, moral and personal attitude to reality.

-• Expansion of connections between preschool educational institutions and society.
+• Expanding connections between preschool educational institutions and society.

-• Improvement of work on interaction with parents, activation of the position of parents as participants in the pedagogical process of the kindergarten.
+• Improving work on interaction with parents, enhancing the position of parents as participants in the pedagogical process of the kindergarten.

 Thematic work plan